 Beauregard Plan Projects: In October 2018, Monday Properties received approval to remove the office building at 2000 N. Beauregard St and construct a new multifamily residential building.
 Monday Properties purchased much of the area known as the "Adams neighborhood" within the Beauregard SAP, which extends from 2000 N. Beauregard to 1500 N. Beauregard St. As part of the approval, the applicant agreed to dedicate the necessary right-of-way along their frontage to facilitate the future West End Transitway.
-The approval also replaced a proposed roadway at the rear of the property with a publicly accessible multi-use trail.
+The approval also replaced a proposed roadway at the rear of the property with a publicly accessible multi-use trail and committed to providing five committed affordable units.
+The applicant will be returning to public hearing in May to request approval of an amendment for site modifications.